14 Must-Have Apps for Restaurant Owners

 Stay up-to-date on industry trends and updates with the Feedly app.
 Choose publications, blogs, set up keyword alerts, etc. for content you’re interested in.
 The app has a minimalist design so that content is easy to read.

-One-stop-shop HR portal that can be utilized by managers/owners, as well as your employees.
+A one-stop-shop HR portal, Zenefits can be utilized by managers/owners, as well as your employees.
 You can access requested time off, benefits information, review paycheck stubs, and more.

-A marketing automation platform that allows you to build email campaigns to send to your customers.
+A marketing automation platform, MailChimp allows you to build email campaigns to send to your customers.
 You can easily build a template that matches your brand personality and access analytics to see how your emails are performing.

-Build a Profit & Loss statement and calculate your break-even based on space size, price per square unit, and other important information.
-You’ll even be alerted if your ratios fall outside industry guidelines.
+Build a profit and loss statement and calculate your break-even based on space size, price per square unit, and other important information.
+With Restaurateur, you’ll even be alerted if your ratios fall outside industry guidelines.

 Monitor all your restaurant reviews from one place with the Review Trackers app.
 This will pull reviews from websites like Google, Tripadvisor, Facebook, Fourspace, etc.